vhaghani26/epigenerate/comethyl.md

 plotRegionTotals(regionTotals, file = "Region_Totals.pdf")
 ```

 16. Filter regions.
 At this step, you have another opportunity to change parameters to better fit your needs.
 Typically, we do 500000 regions.
 However, this was with the constraints of the old epigenerate's computational power.
 As such, you have some room for exploration here.
+This is the last step we will run with `srun` before switching to an `sbatch` submission.

 ```
 regions <- filterRegions(regions, covMin = 10, methSD = 0.05,